 Tower of London (1988)

 The Tower of London is a fortress in London Borough of Tower Hamlets.
 It is imposing and offers several layers of history.
 Aside from being named as one of the UNESCO World Heritage Sites in the United Kingdom, it is also one of the most popular tourist attractions.
 The fortress is built around the White Tower, which exhibits the Norman military architectural style.
-Thames by William the Conqueror commissioned the construction of the fortress to protect London.
+William the Conqueror commissioned the construction of the fortress to protect London.

 The English Lake District (2017)

 The English Lake District is a national park and the newest addition to the list of UNESCO World Heritage Sites in the UK.
 This mountainous region is also known as Lakeland or the Lakes.
 This site, which is a popular tourist destination visited by 15.8 million visitors per year, is made up of lakes, forests, and mountains.
 The region is also a subject of the literature of William Wordsworth during the early 19th century.
 The entire region covers up to 2,362 square kilometers in area.

 A notable feature within the national park is the highest mountain in England – Scafell Pike – and the deepest and longest bodies of water in the country (Windermere and Wast Water).